What You Should Know About Air Barriers for Metal Buildings

 Last, but Certainly Not Least…

 Meeting the air barrier requirements for the energy codes has been confusing and, in most cases, ignored.
 An airtight envelope is an energy efficient envelope.
 That is why we’re pleased to announce the arrival of our own air barrier system.
 I’ll write a blog post when our system launches.
-Until then, fill out this form if you have any questions pertaining to the air barrier information presented in today’s post.
+Until then, fill out this form or contact us if you have any questions pertaining to the air barrier information presented in today’s post.

 Want to make sure you don’t miss out on the latest energy code updates?